1. Resume Examples

 Illustrator resume with no experience

-You may have been drawing ever since you were a small child, and you have real talent, but you’ve never made a dollar doing it.
-There’s no reason you can’t break into this field.
+Every professional illustrator started out with no experience, so writing a no-experience illustrator resume isn’t as rare of an occurrence as you might think.
+You may have been drawing ever since you were a child, and you have real talent, but you’ve never made a dollar doing it.

 Here is where your portfolio comes in.
 If you have a body of mind-blowing artwork to your credit, even if you did it for the fun of it, many employers will value this just as highly as professional work experience.

 You may have little or no experience because you’re just now graduating from art school.
 If so, accentuate your education in your resume and downplay your lack of experience.
-And use your profile/summary statement to emphasize your passion for visual art and your certainty that this is the right field for you.
+And use your summary statement to emphasize your passion for visual art and your certainty that this is the right field for you.

-Illustrator skills section resume example
+CV skills example

 For an illustrator, hard skills might include the various types of artwork you produce, the media you work in and the software you might use, such as: